vic/jjui/README.md

 See [Rebase](https://github.com/idursun/jjui/wiki/Rebase) for detailed information.

 ### Squash
 You can squash revisions into one revision, by pressing `S`.
 The following revision will be automatically selected.
-However, you can change the selection by using `j` and `k`.
+However, you can change the selection using `j` and `k`.

 ![GIF](https://github.com/idursun/jjui/wiki/gifs/jjui_squash.gif)

 ### Show revision details

-Pressing `l` (as in going right into details of a revision) will open the details view of the revision you selected.
+Pressing `l` (as in going right into the details of a revision) will open the details view of the revision you selected.

 In this mode, you can:
 - Split selected files using `s`